notthetup/blog/_posts/2006-03-24-the-x-fi-uncovered.md

 I am really excited about the **X-Fi**.
 I know compared to some really high end stuff out there, this is really nothing.
 But, its something really good that I can afford.
 Well maybe not now.
 Hopefully I can buy one from TheWeed if he wins one.

-Anyway, so when am I ever satisfied by just looking at or merely using some really cool peice of technology??
-I wanna know how it works??
+Anyway, so when am I ever satisfied by just looking at or merely using some really cool peice of technology?
+I wanna know how it works?
 Especially if you claim things as Creative has claimed.
 So I was looking for some nice indepth technical reviews done by people on the X-Fi.
 But sadly, I found only generic stuff, nothing in much detail.

 Untill I found these.
 [Creative X-Fi pt 1][0]